waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Hallucinations & Corrections
 - **Dynamic Game State:** The warps at Olivine Lighthouse 2F (16, 11) and (17, 11) initially did not exist in the game state, leading me to correctly identify them as a visual hallucination.
 However, after I explored other paths and returned, the game state had updated to include them as real, functional warps.
 Lesson: The game state is not static.
 A previously correct assumption based on old data can become incorrect.
 I must constantly re-verify my world model against the *current* game state, especially after leaving and re-entering an area or triggering unseen events.
+- **Agent Hypothesis #1 (Window Ledge Exit):**
+  - Test 1: Attempted to walk through window at (8, 1).
+  - Result: Movement blocked.
+The window is impassable.
+  - Conclusion: This specific window is not an exit.